Managing and Moving Data

-There are several distinct file spaces available on HTC cluster, each serving a different function.
+There are several distinct file spaces available on clusters, each serving a different function.

-• /bgfs, a BeeGFS file system for persistent file storage.
+- /bgfs, a BeeGFS file system for persistent file storage that is no longer being provisioned on.

 File permissions